RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 {% endhighlight %}

 _Please note_ that at the time of this writing, while there is an JayData deferred.js adapter available for jQuery there's NO WinJS aware adapter... yet.
-So at the moment you won't be able to create promises and use ` .then` or `.done`.
+So at the moment you won't be able to create promises and use `.then()` or `.done()`.

+###Checkpoint: Run the code and make sure that you **still** see  titles coming back from Netflix.
 Alright how does that feel so far?
-Without being an OData expert you just conducted a OData query, without leaving the comfort zone of Visual Studio and its Intellisene.
+Without being an OData expert you just conducted an OData query, without leaving the comfort zone of Visual Studio and its Intellisene.
 Not too shabby I'd say.
-But let's take it a step further and let's try making our OData request a little bit more precise.
+But we'll take it even a step further and try making our OData request a little bit more precise.

 Can we do that?
-Of course we can by using the `.map` method; and there's even an additional benefit to it.
+Of course we can by leveraging the `.map` method; and there's even an additional benefit to it.
 _Please note_ that I couldn't
  bring Intellisense to show me available properties for `item`, but when you look at the Json returned by the service in Fiddler, you can see that we map `title: item.ShortName` and `BoxArt: item.BoxArt` and return that